niko-forte/sunmi_mods/custom_rom/Sunmi V2 Pro/boardv2.md

 but if you want to install it on your own here is a link to download and install the [dialer](https://www.mediafire.com/file/odi1djr9vl9wns9/Dialer.apk/file) app
 (remember to give it the necessary permissions)

+- NFC?: Because not all v2 boards have NFC (some do, others don't) it was decided to leave the NFC option If you see that when you try to archive that option nothing happens, it's not a ROM error, it's that your device doesn't have NFC.

+### Links:

 Download link [here](https://www.mediafire.com/file/tdpgl2ga9rtqavn/custom_board-v2.zip/file)